GRADUATE TRAINING

 Areas of Research

-The Integrated Physiology Program offers research and training opportunities in the areas of Cardiovascular/Pulmonary/Renal/GI Physiology, Cellular Physiology, Molecular Nutrition and Metabolic Systems, and Reproductive Biology.
-Each of these Research Tracks offers specialized training, educational and research opportunities related to their particular discipline, including seminars, journal clubs and research retreats, in addition to general program offerings.
-During the first year, students have opportunities to do rotations in any of the four research tracks.
-At the end of the first year, students will select a research track and laboratory for their doctoral thesis work.
+The Integrated Physiology Program offers research and training opportunities in the areas of Cardiac, Vascular, Pulmonary, Renal Systems Biology, Molecular Nutrition, Obesity, and Metabolic Systems, and Reproductive Biology.
+Each of these research focuses offers specialized training, educational and research opportunities related to that particular discipline, including seminars, journal clubs and research retreats, in addition to general program offerings.
+At the end of the first year, students will select a research focus and laboratory for their doctoral thesis work.

 Program Handbook